ltrgoddard/thesis/temp.markdown

 contain a single reference to poetry.
 Blanton’s claim appears to rest on the fact that Prynne is, by common consent, a poet, and that he must therefore be committed to this form above all else.
-Yet it might be countered that he is many other things, among them a teacher and, as it is part of the mission of this thesis to emphasise, a writer of prose.
+Yet it might be countered that he is many other things, among them a teacher and a writer of prose.
 It is true that ‘A Note on Metal’ was first published in a context in which most of the prose was focused, explicitly or otherwise, on the question of what sort of poetry English poets should be producing in the mid-to-late 1960s—certainly this was the implicit focus of Riley’s ‘Working Notes on British Prehistory’, to which Prynne was, in part, responding.[^298] Nor is it necessary to deny that Prynne’s conception of the role of poetry is an unusually far-reaching and ambitious one.
 The point is simply that to restrict the notion of an ‘exilic (left-wing) history of substance’ to what is conventionally deemed poetry is both unjustifiable based on the text of ‘A Note on Metal’ itself and implicitly contradicted by Prynne’s own comments to Riley on the role of prose, as discussed earlier in this chapter.

 ‘A Note on Metal’ accords fundamental importance to history, both as a word and as a concept.
 The text is, self-evidently, a work of history itself, though this may not be its only function.
-It also *seeks* a history, the ‘exilic (left-wing) history of substance’ referred to so extensively above.
+It also *seeks* a history, the ‘exilic (left-wing) history of substance’ referred to above.
 Importantly, Prynne deliberately counterposes the concepts of *history* and *theory*, most obviously at the end of the third paragraph, where ‘the history of substance (stone) shifts with complex social implication into the theory of power (metal)’ (¶3), but also in the reference to the ‘“purer” and more abstract theory of value’ (¶5) brought into being by threshing.
 A theory is, in a basic sense, the forward- or present-facing counterpart of a history: a descriptive structure which attempts to account for a phenomenon while remaining open to potential falsification.
 For Prynne it seems to be coded